-The LGBTQ+ community experiences unique challenges in the banking world stemmed from identity-related concerns.
-A 2018 survey by Experian reported 62% of LGBTQ respondents have experienced challenges with their personal finances because of their gender identity or sexual orientation.
+A 2018 survey by Experian reported that 62% of LGBTQ respondents experienced challenges with their finances because of their gender identity or sexual orientation.

 Fortunately, some disruptors are making progressive moves to address the community’s financial pain points, challenging issues such as naming conventions on cards to loans and financial education.
-To celebrate Pride this year, we shine a light on the inspiring FinTechs who are going above and beyond to support and celebrate the LGBTQ+ community.
+To celebrate Pride this year, we highlight the inspiring FinTechs who are going above and beyond to support and celebrate the LGBTQ+ community.

 Why Banking Needs To Be More Inclusive

-When Billie Simmons, CEO of Fintech Daylight, needed to change her name on her bank card it meant outing herself as a trans woman.
-Despite securing a new name on her card, the nature of banks operating dated technology platforms meant in order to access her credit history she had to continue using her name before she transitioned, an unwanted reminder.
+When Billie Simmons, CEO of Fintech Daylight, needed to change her name on her bank card, it meant outing herself as a trans woman.
+Despite securing a new name on her card, she had to continue to use her name before she transitioned because of the banks’ dated technology.

-The LGBTQ+ community is also faced with other financial complications forcing many to pay using credit cards or unsecured debt; 73% of same-sex couples are more likely to be turned down for a mortgage than heterosexual couples due to a lack of mortgage data on gay couples, as well as surrogacy and gender reassignment bills costing thousands.
+The LGBTQ+ community is also faced with other financial complications forcing many to pay using credit cards or unsecured debt.
+For example, 73% of same-sex couples are more likely to be turned down for a mortgage than heterosexual couples due to a lack of mortgage data on gay couples and surrogacy and gender reassignment bills costing thousands.

-This new era of specialised banks is rethinking the outdated principles to address discrimination and inequality in the financial services industry.
+This new era of specialized banks is rethinking the outdated principles to address discrimination and inequality in the financial services industry.

 3 FinTechs Who Are Inclusive Of The LGBTQ+ Industry